casbey/RecipeSharingWebsiteAD/Documentations/System Design Document.md

 ## 1.4 Out of scope features

 Rules and regulations, guidelines, recipe recommendation algorithms, direct user support via chat or phone.

+# 3. Requirements

+## 3.1 Functional requirements

+These requirements describe the core functionalities the system must support.

+### User authentication

+- Users can register via an email and a password.
+- Users cam login and logout securely.
+- Users can recover their password via email.

+### Recipe management

+* **Logged in users can:**
+- Create their own recipe with:
+   - Title.
+   - Ingredients.
+   - Preparation steps.
+- Edit or delete their own recipe.

+### Interaction
+* **Logged in users can:**
+- Rate recipes through a 1-5 rating system.
+- Comment, modify their own and delete their own comments under other recipes.
+- Favorite other recipes.

+### Search
+* **All users can:**
+- Search for any recipe with filters.

+### Acces control
+* **Guests:**
+- Can search for and view recipes.
+- Can not post, modify, delete recipes, can not use the comment, rating and favoriting systems.
+* **Logged in users:**
+- Can search for and view recipes.
+- Can use the recipe management, comment, rating, favoriting systems.

+## 3.2 Non-functional requirements

+### Performance
+- The system sould support a relatively big number of users concurrently.
+- Search results should load within 2 seconds under normal load.

+### Usability
+- The platform must be responsive on Windows desktop devices.
+- The platform should have an intuitive interface with clear navigation.

+### Security
+- Passwords must be securely hashed and stored.
+- Implement input validation to prevent XSS and SQL injection.
+- Only recipe creators can edit or delete their own recipes.

+### Scalability
+The website will be designed with scalability in mind, enabling it to handle increased traffic and data growth over time.
+The system will allow:
+* **Database Growth**: The database will be capable of scaling to be able to handle larger numbers of recipes, comments, user data, and ratings without performance loss.
+Database sharding and indexing strategies will be implemented for performance optimization.

+### Reliability
+To ensure the prevention of data loss the database will be backed up daily.

+### Maintability
+The codebase will be modular, easy to see through and documented for ease of updates.

+### Assumptions and dependencies
+- Users will have an operable Windows desktop.
+- Users will have access to a stable internet connection and modern browsers (Chrome, Firefox, Opera).
+- Apache will provide the web server for the system.
+- MySQL will provide the database server for the system.

 # 8. Database Plan
 The database plan defines the tables and their relationships within the system.
 To ensure data consistency and integrity, the database is designed to meet **Third Normal Form (3NF)** requirements.
 Additionally, stored procedures may be implemented to streamline and optimize key operations.